 I completed an MLitt in Modern and Contemporary Literature and Culture at the University of St Andrews (2016) and a BA English at Staffordshire University (2012).
-I have worked previously as an English teacher (TESOL) and university lecturer in China.
 My current research examines the relationship between masculinity, ecology and the environment, and themes of the Old West in contemporary U.S. fiction.

 My academic writing has been published in a number of venues (see below), and I am the recipient of the 2017 British Association for Contemporary Literary Studies (BACLS) Postgraduate Essay Prize, the 2018 British Association for American Studies (BAAS) Postgraduate Essay Prize, and the 2019 Irish Studies Association of Australia and New Zealand (ISAANZ) Postgraduate Essay Prize.
 My PhD research is funded by a John Barnard Scholarship.